-Those who watched the debate saw the great graphic put together by Joe Minicozzi of Urban 3 to highlight the ramifications of Lafayette's development pattern.
+Those who watched my recent debate with Randal O'Toole saw the great graphic put together by Joe Minicozzi of Urban 3 to highlight the ramifications of Lafayette's development pattern.
 Here are those two slides.

 The first shows the changes in population, feet of water pipe per person and number of fire hydrants per 1,000 people for the years 1949 and 2015.
 The former data comes from notes on an old map we recovered and the modern info is stuff we've been able to map and measure.